UWCS/rs118/resources/1/notes.md

 let heart_eyed_cat = '😻';
 ```

-`char`s in rust are four bytes in size, as a char is meant to represent a single unicode scalar value, meaning it can do much more than just ascii.
+`char`s in Rust are four bytes in size, as a char is meant to represent a single unicode scalar value, meaning it can do much more than just ascii.

 ### Compound Types ([3.2](https://doc.rust-lang.org/book/ch03-05-control-flow.html))